rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

 <br/>

 <a name="1d"></a>
-## Verify resiliency - 1.d Rolling restart of cluster nodes
+## Verify resiliency-1d Rolling restart of cluster nodes

 Applications have to be able to deal with RabbitMQ Cluster upgrades.
 In this scenario, we are simulating a *rolling upgrade*.
 If we wanted to simulate a *full-shutdown upgrade*